 Boast exceptional customer service

 Your customer service can make or break a customer’s experience.
 If you take too long to reply, speak curtly, or in any way prove unhelpful, people will leave you with a sour taste in their mouths.
 Responding to questions and comments promptly, however, along with being amicable and understanding, will dramatically improve how a customer thinks of you.
 You want consumers to feel taken care of, and one of the best ways to do that is to put their needs first.
+A simple way to do this is to employ the use of AI customer service.
+It is frustrating when there isn’t a number to call for a customer service line, so even an automated one can be a relief to a customer trying to contact you.

 The nature of ecommerce means that you will interact with very few (if any) customers face-to-face, but there are still numerous ways to make your customers’ experience shopping with you a positive one.
 How will you make your customers feel taken care of?